hark-project/hark/README.md

 and download images it hasn't cached locally from the web service hosted by the project maintainers.

-# License

-GPLv3.
-See the LICENSE file for details.

 # Installation

-At the moment hark can only be installed from source, with Python.
+Hark will soon be packaged in a user-friendly way for non-programmers.
+In the meantime, you can install it with `pip` if you have python installed:

+	pip install hark

+## From Source

 Using a Python virtualenv is strongly recommended.
 After checking out the repo:

 	cd src && pip install .

+# License

+GPLv3.
+See the LICENSE file for details.

 # Python Support